- Five on Friday

 “This is another study showing the significant health impacts that smoking has,” CEENTA Otolaryngologist Jonathan Moss, MD, said.
 “Our specialty treats many patients who suffer from chronic sinusitis, and it’s just one of many health issues that smokers have to deal with.
 We can improve sinus function with medications and surgery, but smoking cessation not only improves quality of life but will save your life.”

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 If you think you have sinusitis, call 704-295-3000 to make an appointment with an ENT doctor today.

 Leave a Comment